Table of Contents

 Whether a Hostage sticks with you voluntarily or a current market situation forces him or her to do so, don’t forget about them.
 It will require more effort to improve their satisfaction, but you don’t want to lose them.
 The market situation or their will might change and they will defect to your competitors or, what’s even worst, they will become Terrorists.
 Do your best to understand their needs, reasons for dissatisfaction, and work through it with them.
 Appropriate communication is a key retention strategy for this segment.
 The rule “it’s cheaper to retain a customer than acquire a new one” also applies here.

 However, don’t try to retain hostages by all means.
-If they are not satisfied with your brand offer they might be not in target group.
+If they are not satisfied with your brand offer they might be not in the target group.
 As I mentioned, try to understand their expectation and verify if you can fulfill them.
 If they don’t match your value proposition and you are not willing to alter it, let them go.

 4. You can’t have much control over Mercenaries

-Find ways to listen to your audience
+Find ways to listen to your audience & increase customer loyalty

 Some of your clients might directly address you with their feedback, but this slight number will not give you a big picture.
 You should know the methods to gather information about clients and learn how to leverage it in your strategy.
-Only proactive attitude gives you an opportunity to improve.
+Only a proactive attitude gives you an opportunity to improve.

-This topic area might be a good material for another article, but I want to just briefly introduce main ways to listen to your audience.
+This topic area might be a good material for another article, but I want to just briefly introduce the main ways to listen to your audience.

 - Measure customer loyalty using Net Promoter Score index.
 NPS is based on one simple question that predicts the likelihood of both repurchase and referral: “How likely is it that you would recommend this company to a friend or colleague?”.
 Your customers will respond on 11-point scale (0–10).
 Not only will this question help you get feedback on what’s working well in your business and what you still need to improve, but also you will be able to effectively measure and manage customer loyalty.
 On top of that, it’s a good indicator that shows relation between customer loyalty and business growth rate.